-The 'local' Ministry & Training Agreement should take account of what the statement says, and should include details re: expenses etc. If the local agreement has to be changed overtime it may be necessary for the SOP to be redrawn, although if this is the case, HR at Church House must be involved in this process.
+The 'local' Ministry (& Training) Agreement should take account of what the statement says, and should include details re: expenses etc. If the local agreement has to be changed overtime it may be necessary for the SOP to be amended and revised.